dbgbgtf1/blog/source/_posts/ceccomp-doc.md

 Emulate what will happen if `syscall (nr, args ...)` were called

 `args[0-5]` and `ip`(instruction pointer) are default as 0
+`--quiet` mode only show the return value of emu

 > It can be useful when you don't want to read ***TEXT***